Yibizo/reto-movimiento-steam-eq-6/SRS.md

 The team's going to build a turn-based rpg with a focus on programming from scratch.
 Combat will be replaced with basic terminal problems and questions in order to explore said topic, as well as an overworld to promote critical-thinking.
 The videogame will be hosted within a webpage created by the team.
 Finally, user data and activity inside the videogame will be tracked, registered and displayed within the website to show the game's efficieny in terms of encouragement towards STEM vocations, as well as overall videogame performance within its users.

 ## User classes
 - External users: Any user interested in playing the game.
-They need to be able to acces the website, play the game and compare their player stats top others.
+They need to be able to acces the website, play the game and compare their player stats to others.
 - STEM members: Users that are focused on viewing player stats and evaluating whether or not the game achieved its goals.
 They need to be able to access the website and view player stats.

 ## Assumptions and Dependencies